dependabot/fetch-metadata/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Report an issue with this Action
+name: Bug report
-about: ''
+about: Report an issue with this Action
 title: ''
 labels: 'bug'
 assignees: ''